-At Vestas we have extended our scope of responsibility to include contractors, as taking a Safety First standpoint naturally includes the people working side by side with Vestas employees.
+At Vestas we have increased focus on contractors, as taking a Safety First standpoint naturally includes the people working side by side with Vestas employees.

 Vestas expects zero injuries among contractors, as well as employees.
-A new contractor management standard has been developed in order to set clear expectations for HSE performance for the contractors that work for Vestas.
-The implementation of the standard will be initiated in 2012.
+A contractor management standard has been developed in order to set clear expectations for HSE performance for the contractors that work for Vestas.